gokadin/ai-backpropagation-continued/README.tex.md

 ### Optimization techniques

-#### Batch normalization

-One technique used to reduce the vanishing gradient problem is to normalize the hidden layer outputs just as we normalize inputs before feeding them to the network.
-Example, if the input values are from 0 to 255, we can normalize them to be between 0 and 1.
-If we don't normalize the inputs, high values can destabilize the network and lead to the exploding gradient problem as well as slow the training speed substantially.

-This technique makes sure that the hidden layer activations don't go to the extremes (say 0 and 1), so that they don't diminish the gradient too much for the following layers.

-A normalized value $z$ is achieved by subtracting the mean $m$ and dividing by the standard deviation $s$: $z = \frac{y - m}{s} $

-We then transform $z$ with two new trainable parameters $g$ and $b$: $(z * g) + b$

-🚧UNDER CONSTRUCTION🚧

 #### Momentum

 Gradient descent is a rather dumb and shortsighted algorithm because it essentially just goes in the direction of the *current* sample of inputs, not being aware of anything else.
 But the current direction may not be optimal, given the curvature of the function.
 Gradient descent may end up traversing long shallow planes as well as steep cliffs, using the same learning rate for all terrains of the function.